MdSagarAhammed/Assignment_cyber_law/README.md

 - Establish a National Cybersecurity Authority and Cybercrime Investigation Unit (CCIU).
 - Introduce AI regulations to mitigate risks like misinformation and bias.
 - Launch cyber literacy programs to empower citizens and businesses.
+- Digital Identity and Secure Online Services by implementing safe digital ID for citizen access to services.
  These steps will foster trust, innovation, and resilience in Bangladesh’s digital ecosystem.
 ---

 ## References